 Put your drain key into the opening of the drain in your bath.
 Get a wrench and clamp it to the nut located on the key.
 Turn your wrench anticlockwise until the wings touch the inside of the drain.

 At this stage, it gets harder to move.
-If using a dumbbell, you’re going to need to insert it through the drain.
+If using a dumbbell, you’ll need to insert it through the drain.
 Now, use the tines with a crossbar or strainer.
 Then use a screwdriver through the dumbbell to function as a lever.

-Turning whichever tool you are using anticlockwise should now unscrew the bathtub drain flange.
-This can be a real challenge due to the build-up of grime, putty, and calcium.
+Turning anticlockwise to whichever tool you use should unscrew the bathtub drain flange.
+This can be challenging due to grime, putty, and calcium build-up.

-Top Tip: If it is just not unscrewing, sometimes applying heat can help.
-Heat can soften any putty and build-up that may be preventing you from unscrewing the flange.
+Top Tip: If it is not unscrewing, sometimes the heat can help.
+Heat can soften any putty and build-up that may prevent you from unscrewing the flange.
 A heat gun or hair dryer may work well for this.

 4. Clean the Opening

-If there is any putty stuck around the drain opening, you can use a putty knife to scrape it off.
+If any putty is stuck around the drain opening, you can use a plumber’s putty knife to scrape it off.
 If you don’t have one, try using a flathead screwdriver.
 A household cleaning product should be used to help you wipe off any dirt or gunk.

 Use a toothbrush to clean the threads of the tailpiece.
 If the drain is blocked with hair, as bath drains often are, you can use the zip-it to remove this.

 If you’re time-poor and need a professional plumber and high-quality plumbing services, call Fixed Today or visit us in our Sydney office, we can do bathtub drain removal for you.
 We can also clean the drain, install a new drain and perform your other plumbing requirements.